michael-hamilton/Quartz/docs/documentation.md

 #####Example
 	<div class="alert">Alert</div>

-To use a contextual color with an alert, apply the class `.alert-c` where `c` is the desired color of the alert.
+To use a contextual color with an alert, apply the class `.alert-*` where `*` is the desired color of the alert.
 Options for classes include:

 - `.alert-default`
 - `.alert-success`